axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

       value = var v = value('cle'); var p = value('cleo'); if(p!=null && v!=null) return v - p
 ```

 For both series used to calculate the derived series, an `alias` is applied and the `display` setting is `false`.
 The `time-offset` setting is applied to a second identical dataset and used in the third **[series]** expression as the subtrahend.
-For metrics with multiple tags, [wildcard](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) (`*`) symbols are supported.
+For metrics with multiple tags, [wildcard](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) (`*`) symbols are used and metric tag labels may be imported using [label formatting](https://axibase.com/products/axibase-time-series-database/visualization/widgets/label-formatting/) functionality.

 **Compunded Decadal Rate of Change**